IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *JSON Web Token (JWT) Grants*

 - other OAuth 2.1 extension grant types

+#### 34.1.1.3 Resource Server

+The Resource Server provides services to access protected resources that need authorization.
+In IUA, the Resource Server accepts an HTTP RESTful transaction request with an incorporated access token.
+It evaluates the access token to verify that the Authorization Server has authorized the transaction.
+The Resource Server shall enforce this authorization and may perform additional authorization decisions that are specific to the requested service.
+The Resource Server may then allow the transaction to proceed, subject to access control constraints that may be in place.

+In general, Resource Servers perform additional access control decisions and may restrict responses even for transactions authorized by the Authorization Server.

+When the Incorporate Access Token [ITI-72] transaction is used with a FHIR server, the Resource Server shall declare support for IUA in the [capabilities](http://hl7.org/fhir/R4/http.html#capabilities) endpoint using the element [**CapabilityStatement.rest.security.service**](http://hl7.org/fhir/R4/capabilitystatement.html) and the code "IUA" at system canonical URL `http://profiles.ihe.net/fhir/ihe.securityTypes/CodeSystem/securityTypes`.
+The CodeSystem can be retrieved from the IHE FHIR GitHub repository, [codesystem-IHE_securitytypes.xml](https://github.com/IHE/fhir/blob/master/CodeSystem/codesystem-IHE_securitytypes.xml).

 The Resource Servers and Authorization Servers may be grouped into an integrated product together with user authentication, access control, and other services.